These Christmas Icebox Cookies are buttery, crisp, easy slice & bake refrigerator cookies that is perfect for the Holidays.

 Instructions

-- Knead dough with your hands to form a smooth ball (the warmth of your hands will the bring the dough together).
+- Knead dough with your hands to form a smooth ball.
+The warmth of your hands will the bring the dough together.

-- Preheat oven to 350 degrees F. Line a baking sheet with parchment paper.
+- Preheat oven to 350°F and line a baking sheet with parchment paper.

 Notes